itcici/assigment-1/readme.txt

 // C++ Array //

 The program is going to read integers from "number.txt"  file into a one-dimensional array and then display the contents of the array.
+Also allowing user to:
+- search for a number
+- modify a value at a specific index
+- add a new number to the end
+- remove a number at a specific index

+While also handling eceptions handling for invalid input.

 How to run the code.
 1) make sure all file are in the same directory.
 - main.cpp
--number.cpp
--number.h
--number.txt
+- number.cpp
+- number.h
+- number.txt
+- read.txt
+- readme.png

 2) build the project.